-The term ‘face peel’ might make you nervous, but skin peeling products and treatments can actually prove to be a magical ‘cure all’ for stubborn skin concerns that don’t respond to much else.
+The term ‘face peel’ might make you nervous, but skin peeling products and treatments can actually prove to be a magical ‘cure-all’ for stubborn skin concerns that don’t respond to much else.
 Peels can help with a plethora of problems, from pigmentation to scarring, hydration to acne, skin texture to fine lines and wrinkles.
 But how do you go about choosing the right peel for your skin type or concern?
-Optiphi’s Skincare Specialist, Stephnie-Anne Dickenson gives us the low-down on all things face peels.
+Here’s everything you need to know about facial peels and how to choose the right peel for your skin.

-While lines, wrinkles, pigmentation and even redness are natural occurrences of the aging process, these previously irreversible results of aging can now be managed with the ever-growing advancements in skincare technology.
-If you’re not keen on going under the knife then nonsurgical aesthetic skincare solutions might just be your next best choice (or a better choice!).
+While lines, wrinkles, pigmentation and even redness are natural occurrences of the ageing process, these previously irreversible results of ageing can now be managed with the ever-growing advancements in skincare technology.
+If you’re not keen on going under the knife then non-surgical aesthetic skincare solutions might just be your next best choice (or a better choice!).

 What is a chemical peel?